sabrinarowan/horiseon-social-solutions/README.md

 To install the project, a starter code was provided.
 Once all aspects were updated, the project was published through GitHub.

 ## Usage
-To help users optomize web experience
+Help users optomize web experience.

 ![alt text](assets/images/screenshot.png)